Lesson 33 of 70 6 min

 for (int i = 0; i < nums.length; i++) {

 // 1.
-Remove indices of elements smaller than current from back
+Remove indices of elements smaller than current from the back

 }

 // 3.
-Remove index if it's outside the window
+Remove the front index if it has fallen out of the window

 }